-In the secretive world of Special Operations Forces, Seal Team 6 or DEVGRU (Development Group) is considered as one of the most capable world’s fighting forces.
+In the secretive world of Special Operations Forces, Seal Team 6 is considered one of the most capable world’s fighting forces.

-The telling difference is that SEAL Team 6 / DEVGRU – Development Group is not a team – it is a separate command under JSOC and it is considered as Tier 1 unit while the regular SEAL teams are actual teams and are under the SOCOM command and they are considered as Tier 2 units.
+The telling difference is that SEAL Team 6 (DEVGRU, Development Group) is not a team – it is a separate command under JSOC, considered a Tier 1 unit.
+In contrast, the regular SEAL teams are actual teams and are under the SOCOM command, and they are considered Tier 2 units.
 Their selection, training, budget, and missions are different.

-In order to join DEVGRU, you need to graduate BUD/s and serve in one of the SEAL teams for at least 5 years.
+To join Seal Team 6, you need to graduate BUD/s and serve in one of the SEAL teams for at least five years.
 Once those five years have been completed, the SEAL can apply to go to assessment and selection with Green Team.
-The basic layout of how a SEAL goes from a regular team into DEVGRU
+The basic layout of how a SEAL goes from a regular team into Seal Team 6.

 SEAL Team 6 vs. SEAL Teams

 Regular SEALs select candidates out of BUD/w and SQT – most come from the street or Big Navy.
-DEVGRU selects from the most outstanding SEALs that have at least 5 years of operational experience.
+DEVGRU selects from the most outstanding SEALs with five years of operational experience.

 Regular SEAL training focuses on their main mission – direct action.
 DEVGRU training has a wider scope and includes counter-terrorism (tremendous focus on CQB).

 Navy SEALs are often organized into Task Forces and work for the combatant commanders in a particular area.
 Their main focus would be Special Reconnaissance and Direct Action.
-DEVGRU personnel often work more independently and focus on a global scale when it comes to counter-terrorism.
-This is why they are used in denied areas, such as Yemen and Somalia, to attack HVT (High-Value Targets), such as major terrorists.
+DEVGRU personnel often work more independently and focus on a global scale regarding counter-terrorism.
+They are used in denied areas, such as Yemen and Somalia, to attack HVT (High-Value Targets), such as major terrorists.

-DEVGRU has more experienced, better trained and equipped, carefully selected SEAL operators that focus on the most daring global counter-terrorism missions.
+Seal Team 6 has more experienced, better trained, and equipped, carefully selected SEAL operators that focus on the most daring global counter-terrorism missions.